IsaacChan127/DVMST-Net-Taxi-Demand-Prediction/README.md

-# DVMST-Net Taxi Demand Prediction (NYC)
+# NYC Taxi Demand Prediction using DVMST-Net Inspired Model

 ## Overview

-This project implements a deep learning–based taxi demand forecasting system inspired by the DVMST-Net spatio-temporal architecture.
-The model predicts short-term hourly taxi pickup demand for individual New York City taxi zones using historical demand sequences and temporal contextual features.
+This project implements a deep learning model for short-term taxi demand prediction using historical New York City taxi trip data.
+The system forecasts hourly taxi pickup demand for individual taxi zones by learning temporal demand patterns and spatial relationships between neighbouring regions.

-The implementation focuses on zone-level modelling, where each taxi zone is trained independently using historical demand data.
+The model is inspired by the DVMST-Net spatio-temporal architecture and combines custom spatial feature learning with LSTM-based sequence modelling.

 ---

-## Dataset

-The model uses aggregated taxi pickup demand derived from the NYC Taxi and Limousine Commission (TLC) trip record dataset.
+## How the Model Works

+The workflow follows a structured machine learning pipeline:

+1. Raw taxi trip data is aggregated into hourly pickup demand counts.
-Raw trip-level taxi data is transformed into a pivot matrix where:
+2. Demand is organised into a pivot matrix where each column represents a taxi zone.

-- Rows represent hourly timestamps.
-- Columns represent taxi pickup zones.

-Input data is loaded from:
+3. Historical demand sequences are constructed for supervised learning.
+4. Temporal features are added using one-hot encoding.
+5. A neural network learns spatial and temporal demand patterns to predict future demand.

+---